Would you like to sign out?

 For these reasons, manual input is often more efficient and flexible, especially when fine-tuning parameters or working with layered soil conditions.

-Q3.
+Tech Q3.
 How is the advanced rate modeled?
+Expand or Collapse

 A. I understand that you men advancement rate during installation.
 Unfortinatlly FEM does not model installation process.
 It can only handle the digridation of soil due to installation process. you need a more advanced approach to model installaiton effects.